 We expect our suppliers to share our commitments and approach and by collaborative working we believe we can jointly have a positive impact on society.
-Our supplier purchasing policy and guidelines underpins our supplier selection process and details a range of environmental, social and ethical issues including slavery and human trafficking for consideration as part of the supplier selection process.
+Our procurement and supplier management policy underpins our supplier selection process and details a range of environmental, social and ethical issues including slavery and human trafficking for consideration as part of the supplier selection process.

 Our priority suppliers are invited to sign up to our Supplier Code of Conduct covering laws and regulations, under age and forced labour, freedom of association, discrimination, wages and benefits, working hours, healthy and safe working conditions, environment, business integrity, discipline and grievances.

-We updated our procedure on compliance with the Modern Slavery Act Duty to Notify Regulations in April 2018.
+We have an internal procedure on compliance with the Modern Slavery Act Duty to Notify Regulations.

-Shoosmiths is a signatory of the United Nations (UN) Global Compact and a member of the UK Network.
+Externally Shoosmiths is a signatory of the United Nations (UN) Global Compact and a member of the UK Network.
 As a signatory we report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption.
-You can read our latest Communication on Progress here.
-Since May 2016 we have also been a member of the UN Global Compact UK Network Modern Slavery Working Group.
+You can read our Communication on Progress reports here.
+We have been a member of the UN Global Compact UK Network Modern Slavery Working Group since May 2016.
 Members represent a number of industry sectors and share ideas, information and best practice.
-In April 2018 we took part for the second consecutive year in the annual peer review of member slavery and human trafficking statements.
+In June 2019 we took part for the third consecutive year in the annual peer review of member slavery and human trafficking statements.

 Our employment strategy is based on attracting, developing and retaining the best talent by reinforcing our values and providing a stimulating and rewarding work environment.
 We recognise everyone is unique and has special contributions to make in delivering the Shoosmiths strategy.
 Employee engagement is at the heart of our approach and we want to inspire and empower our people to use their talents positively in our communities, whether that be locally, regionally, nationally or ultimately at a global level.